Harvlin/Movies-API/README.md

 # Movies API
-### This application programming interface uses Spring Boot to build the APIs and PostgreSQL as the database, wrapped in Docker.
+### This application programming interface uses Spring Boot to build the APIs and PostgreSQL as the database
+### Everything is rely on and wrapped in Docker.